 This exploration is for all ages, as the colored smilies show.
 All ages of kids except the oldest teens will need to do this project with an adult helping.
-You can build the pvc rocket with your whole family!
+You can build a PVC rocket with your whole family!

 Step 1: Library Research

-Before you begin exploring, read a book or two about motion.
+Before you begin exploring and building your PVC rocket, read a book or two about motion.
 Here are some suggestions, but if you can’t find these, look for books at your library about motion, physics, gravity, and friction.
 The colored smilies above each book tell you what age level they’re recommended for.